G. Bruce Boyer

-G. Bruce Boyer (born 1941) is a journalist who was the fashion editor for Town & Country.
+G. Bruce Boyer (born 1941) is an American journalist who was the fashion editor for Town & Country.
 Often cited as an authority on men's fashion, he was formerly fashion editor for GQ and Esquire.
-Before his career in menswear journalism, Boyer studied English literature in Moravian and holds a graduate and master's degree in the subject.
+Before his career in menswear journalism, Boyer studied English literature at Moravian College and holds a graduate and master's degree in the subject.
 He has also worked as an English literature professor for seven years.